Destroy All Monsters (band): New personnel

 In 1977, Niagara and Loren recruited guitarist Larry Miller and saxophonist Ben Miller; both had been in the short-lived Sproton Layer (as drummer and guitarist respectively) with their brother Roger Miller (who later went on to co-found Mission of Burma).
 They invited Mike (Jett) Powers on bass but he soon left for Harvard University.
 Not long after, members of two important Detroit-based groups signed on: guitarist Ron Asheton, earlier of The Stooges, and bass guitarist Michael Davis of the MC5.
-Their presence garnered the group more attention than ever before.
 Shortly thereafter, Ron asked drummer Rob King to join the band (replacing Roger Miller, who had filled the spot on a temp basis).

-In 1978, Destroy All Monsters were preparing to release "Bored", their first official recording, when the group began to really accelerate.
-Niagara by then ended her relationship with Loren in favor of a new relationship with Asheton; Loren quickly was fired from the group.
+In 1978, Destroy All Monsters were preparing to release "Bored", their first official recording.
+Niagara by then ended her relationship with Loren in favor of a new relationship with Asheton; Loren was fired from the group.
 Soon after the Miller brothers also left after the DAM's Halloween show at Eastern Michigan University, in 1978.
-The "Bored"/"You’re Gonna Die" single earned major attention in the UK music press, and a major 35 gig tour of the U.K. followed and the band was able to capitalize on the notoriety.
+The "Bored"/"You’re Gonna Die" single earned attention in the UK music press, and a major 35 gig tour of the U.K. followed.